tencentyun/intlcloud-documents/yehe_doc/安全/边缘安全加速平台/操作指南/规则引擎/修改头部/修改 HTTP 请求头_intl_en.md

 ## Overview
 You can customize, add, and delete headers in HTTP origin-pull requests from nodes to the origin server.
 >?
->- Currently, the EdgeOne console is available for only selected users.
-To access it, [contact us](https://intl.cloud.tencent.com/contact-us) to get the permission.
->- EdgeOne supports carrying `X-Forwarded-For` (real client IP) and `X-Forwarded-Proto` (real client request protocol) by default, so you don't need to configure them.
+EdgeOne supports carrying `X-Forwarded-For` (real client IP) and `X-Forwarded-Proto` (real client request protocol) by default, so you don't need to configure them.

 ## Directions
 1. Log in to the [EdgeOne console](https://console.cloud.tencent.com/edgeone) and click **Rule engine** on the left sidebar.